 - The “Maine Woods Band” was started in 1998 with the creation of “Tommy P. Banjo Bear”.
 The piece was the creation of Tim Pickett of Elliott Maine.
 Photographs of the project were featured in the June 1999 Issue of Bluegrass Unlimited Magazine.
 The band was completed over the next four years with the addition of a new band member each year.

 - Most of the “Special Events” staff that worked this event have been part of the festival family for years and years… Shari Rapoza Elder & Family, Jenna Goddard Summers & Family, Reggie and Mamie Fortin, George Whitney, Randy & Gail Scammon, The Lunn Family, The Gift Shop Gals, Gene Gagne, The Rapoza Clan, Ray York, and the Lemieux Crew.
 The TPB Festival was the first time many ever heard the music before.

-- Numerous souvenir Martin Guitars and 1 Eastman Mandolin, and a Gold Tone Banjo autographed by Bela Fleck and Abigail Washburn have been given away in raffles through the years.
+- Numerous souvenir Martin Guitars, 1 Eastman Mandolin, and a Gold Tone Banjo autographed by Bela Fleck and Abigail Washburn have been given away in raffles through the years.

 - In honor of the 30th anniversary, a Tuesday Night “Fireside Chat” to share memories of years past and a Wednesday Night Giant Potluck and Hoe Down!
 Topping the weekend off with a spectacular Fireworks display over the bay!